Dallas Pedestrian Accident Attorneys

 It is important to remember, however, that Texas is a comparative negligence state.
 That means that so long as you were less than 50% responsible for the accident, you still have grounds for a claim.
 If you walked outside of the crosswalk and were hit while doing so, you may be found 30% responsible for your accident, as you may not have been hit if you were in the lines.
 But a driver still has the responsibility to stop when they see a pedestrian crossing, meaning they are still the -majority responsible for the accident.

 Insurance adjusters will likely try to use your actions against you, whether you are over 50% responsible for the collision or not.
 Their job is to make sure the insurance company is still turning a large profit.
 In order to do this, they will want to pay as little as possible and will grasp at anything they can to dismiss your claim.
 Thankfully, with an experienced personal injury attorney by your side, the insurance adjuster will have to listen to your case.

 The last thing you need after being struck by a careless driver is to be bombarded with paperwork, intentionally confusing terminology, and deadlines during your pursuit of compensation.
-At the Lenahan Law Firm, our Dallas personal injury lawyers can handle every aspect of your injury claim with ease and allow you to focus on what really matters: your recovery.
+At the Lenahan Law Firm, our Dallas and Fort Worth personal injury lawyers can handle every aspect of your injury claim with ease and allow you to focus on what really matters: your recovery.
 Most importantly, unless we are successful on your behalf, you will not owe us a cent for our representation.
 We know your struggles and are dedicated to doing everything within our power to help you get through this difficult time as smoothly as possible.

 Fill out an online form or call us at (214) 295-1008 today to pursue the fair financial compensation you deserve.